Goldielockz30/saas-blueprint/README.md

 ---

-🔐 **Important:** This boilerplate includes a Git hook system that automatically blocks commits containing secrets like .env, .env.local, or secrets.toml.
+> 🔐 **Important:** This boilerplate includes a Git hook system that blocks commits containing secrets like .env, .env.local, or secrets.toml., but it must be activated separately.
+See: [`pre-commit-git-hook.md`](scripts/pre-commit-git-hook/pre-commit-git-hook.md) for activation instructions.
-The hook is auto-installed by `activate-pre-commit`, which runs during setup via `setup-local-boilerplate.sh`.

 ---